Menu

 Transaction Fees

-One of the simplest and popular approaches.
+One of the simplest and most popular approaches.
 You charge a small percentage on each transaction processed by the DApp.
 Many DApps today deposit a portion of transaction fees into their treasury or vaults and then distribute the rest to users who are providing liquidity.
 All DApps have transaction fees.
 DEXs/DApps like Uniswap, where every swap earns money not just for the protocol but also for liquidity providers.
 It is a model executed very well in thousands of projects.

 Token Economy